 IDOT Issues Temporary Roadside Memorials Signs

-“The fatal accident memorial marker program is intended to raise public awareness of reckless driving by emphasizing the dangers while affording families an opportunity to remember the victims of crashes involving reckless drivers.”
+“The fatal accident memorial marker program is intended to raise public awareness of reckless driving by emphasizing the dangers while allowing families to remember the victims of crashes involving reckless drivers.”

-The 24” tall x 36” wide memorial sign is constructed with white letters reading “RECKLESS DRIVING COST LIVES” on a blue background, which is posted along this State Highway with a sign underneath.
-The lower 18” by 36” wide commemorative plaque is constructed with white letters reading “IN MEMORY OF” followed by the name of the deceased victim along with the date of the accident.
+The 24″ tall x 36″ wide memorial sign is constructed with white letters reading “RECKLESS DRIVING COST LIVES” on a blue background, posted along this State Highway with a sign underneath.

 Participating in the Program

 Only surviving family members who lost loved ones lost their lives in crashes on Illinois highways caused by careless drivers convicted of reckless homicide can apply to the program for a temporary roadside memorial sign.